stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/installation.md

 To set up an Eclipse workspace in order to run the $\tiger$ IDE the following steps must be performed.

-1. Install the Groovy Feature into your Eclipse.
+1. Install the Groovy Plug-in for your Eclipse.
 2. Copy all other plug-ins into your Eclipse workspace (usually you will check them out from a repository).
 3. Perform a complete build of your workspace.
 It might be necessary to clean all projects before an error free build will be performed.

-Once all plug-ins have been set up, $\tiger$ can be started using the predefined `Tigerseye_IDE` launch configuration.
-The configuration is located in the TigerseyeConfiguration project.
-It is possible that depending on the used operating system this launch configuration has to be adjusted.
+Once all plug-ins have been set up, $\tiger$ can be started using one of the predefined `Tigerseye_IDE` launch configurations.
+They are contained in the TigerseyeConfiguration plug-in and end with the operating system name they are defined for.
+In order to use them they first have to be renamed to a file ending with `.launch`.
 Alternatively a new Eclipse Plug-in configuration can be started with all available plug-ins active.

 ## Installing a Language